-If the distribution kernel is updated on any of these head or regular nodes after the non-distribution OFED stack has been installed, then the non-distribution OFED kernel modules made available from the BCM repository must be reinstalled.
+If the distribution kernel is updated on any of these head or regular nodes after the vendor OFED stack has been installed, then the vendor OFED kernel modules made available from the BCM repository must be reinstalled.
 This can be done by running the installation scripts again, which replaces the kernel modules again, along with all the other OFED packages.